 When the range selector gears do not move or mesh easily, a momentary application of drive power will reposition gears and allow shifting.
-Do this by moving the speed control forward momentarily.
+Do this by giving the foot pedal speed control a slight push and release.
 Do not force gear changes if any interference is indicated.
 Be careful to have tractor path clear of objects or people in case movement occurs during this operation.